 The divorce centre will call you to take your payment.
 You can also send a cheque to the Court by post when you forward the Petition to the Court.

 If you receive a Divorce Petition you will also be served with a Notice of Proceedings form and an Acknowledgment of Service form.
 Retain the notice of proceedings form as it has details of the case number on it that you will required for further reference.
 You will need complete and return the Acknowledgment of Service form.

-If you don't respond within 21 days, your husband or wife can continue with the divorce as if they have agreed to it.
+In most cases, if you don't respond within 21 days, your husband or wife can continue with the divorce as if you have agreed to it.

-If you agree with your husband or wife's Divorce Petition then complete and return the Acknowledgment of Service form to the court within 8 days, and your divorce will go ahead relatively smoothly.
+If you agree with your husband or wife's Divorce Petition, fill in and return the acknowledgment of service form to the divorce centre within 8 days, and the divorce will go ahead.

 A decree nisi is a document that says that the court doesn't see any reason why you can't divorce.

-To get a decree nisi, fill in the application for a decree nisi which you can find at:
+You can then fill in the application form for a decree nisi, a copy of which you can find at:

-After 6 weeks you can apply for a 'decree absolute' to end the marriage.
+After the decree nisi has been granted, you will have to wait 6 weeks before you can apply for a 'decree absolute' to end the marriage.